pchiorean/Indentz/docs/README.md

 #### **`CleanupFonts.jsx`**

-Replaces some missing or unwanted fonts with equivalents from a list.
+Replaces several missing or unwanted fonts with equivalents from a list.
 The list is a 4 column TSV *(tab-separated values)* file with the same name as the script.
 The first line (the header) is ignored.
 The default list is as follows:

 Old Name | Style | New Name | Style
 :--- | :--- | :--- | :---